Legal Resources Frequently Asked Questions

 To qualify, the renter must have a disability, in other words, a “substantial limitation on a major life activity.”
 The landlord could ask for a note from their doctor or a determination letter from a government agency to make this determination.
 Also, there must be a connection between the disability and the need for the animal.
 If the connection is not obvious, the property manager can request documentation.

-But, there are a number of exceptions to this requirement.
-A property manager is not required to allow an animal that is a direct threat to the health and safety of others, the animal would cause substantial physical damage to property or the accommodation would be an undue burden.
-Also, a request for an unusual animal generally can be denied.
+There are a number of exceptions to this requirement.
+A property manager is not required to allow an animal that is a direct threat to the health and safety of others, the animal would cause substantial physical damage to the property, or the accommodation would be an undue burden.

 Can a religious organization rent out one of their properties exclusively or preferentially to members of their faith?